 Stephen F. Austin Elementary School, one of the oldest active elementary schools in Conroe ISD, concluded its useful lifespan of more than 60 years.
-Even after multiple additions over the years, the facility required a replacement building to meet the current code and the latest District educational program and technology upgrades, as well as safety and security requirements.
-With the collaboration of the District, staff and community, the plan for a new facility was developed.
+Even after multiple additions over the years, the facility required replacement overhauls to meet the current code and the latest District educational program and technology upgrades, as well as safety and security requirements.
+With the collaboration of the District, staff and community, the plan for new additions and comprehensive renovations was developed.

 The final design retained the latest school addition consisting of 23 classrooms and the library.
 Other areas of the school were demolished and replaced with new construction, housing an administrative suite, kitchen, cafeteria, stage, music room, two (2) art rooms, 21 classrooms, two (2) special needs rooms, a multi-purpose gym and ancillary spaces.
 The complete HVAC, electrical and safety systems were also replaced.